Provides support for the runtime platform, core utility methods and the extension registry.

 IRegistryEventListener.A registry event listener is notified of changes to extension points.Safe runnables represent blocks of code and associated exception handlers.Safe runnables represent blocks of code and associated exception handlers.A status object represents the outcome of an operation.ListenerList<E>This class is a thread safe list that is designed for storing lists of listeners.A concrete multi-status implementation, suitable either for instantiating or subclassing.A default progress monitor implementation suitable for subclassing.This exception is thrown to blow out of a long-running method when the user cancels it.The standard implementation of the

-IPathinterface.PerformanceStats collects and aggregates timing data about events such as a builder running, an editor opening, etc.A performance listener is periodically notified after performance events occur or after events fail.The central class of the Eclipse Platform Runtime.An abstract superclass implementing the
+IPathinterface.PerformanceStats collects and aggregates timing data about events such as a builder running, an editor opening, etc.A performance listener is periodically notified after performance events occur or after events fail.The central class of the Eclipse Platform Runtime.Convenience class to query for the current OS.An abstract superclass implementing the

 IEclipsePreferences.Listener for property changes.An event object describing a change to a named property.An abstract wrapper around a progress monitor which, unless overridden, forwards